 The Civic Type R is a hot hatch that only Honda could make.
 This improved version of the fifth generation 'FK8'-series model continues with the DNA of a track tearaway but at the same time, also now claims to have a softer side.
 As before, the car remains defiantly front-driven and frantically fast.
 It looks the real deal.

 Cards on table time.
 I absolutely adore hot Hondas.
 There's just something so unashamedly extreme about the way these cars are built.
 It pops up in the most unexpected places but speaks of a deep devotion to engineering excellence.
 Whereas most other manufacturers would be content to beef-up the engine, stiffen the suspension and add a few go-faster cues inside and out, Honda is different.
 That's just the start.
-A Type R Honda has, to date, been about the subtle details.
-This latest Honda Civic Type R is a bit different.
-For a start, it's a bit shouty about its power output and its Nurburgring lap time.
+A Type R Honda has, to date, been about the subtle details - and there are a few more of those to admire with this revised model.
 Perhaps Honda felt the need to make it appeal to a broader audience.
-Is it representative of the breed, or something different altogether?
+Is it now more representative of the breed.
+Or something different altogether?

-|Maidstone Honda and Mazda|
+|Maidstone Suzuki, Honda and Mazda|